sol/rewrite-with-location/README.markdown

 ## Details

- 1. The first argument to REWRITE_WITH_LOCATION has to refer to a function in the same module, the second argument has to be in scope?
+ 1. The first argument to `REWRITE_WITH_LOCATION` has to refer to a function in the same module, the second argument has to be in scope
  1. The type of the second argument must be `Location -> a`, where `a` is the type of the first argument